Blue Beetle (Jaime Reyes): Further adventures

 Starting in Booster Gold vol. 2 #21, Blue Beetle was featured as a 10-page ongoing co-feature.
 The stories focused on a smaller cast than before, focusing on Jaime, Paco and Brenda while Jaime's family occasionally appears.
 The rebooted scarab is shown to be more bloodthirsty than in the past, constantly urging Jaime to use more lethal weaponry.
 Jaime encounters Black Beetle, who claims to be his future self and injures Milagro Reyes.
 Soon after, Jaime is attacked by Ted Kord, who has been resurrected as a Black Lantern.
 Jaime and Booster Gold work together to destroy Kord with a special light gun that separates him from his Black Lantern ring.

 Justice League: Generation Lost

-During the Brightest Day event, Deadman has a vision of Jaime shaking hands with Maxwell Lord, who is holding a gun behind his back.
+During the Brightest Day storyline, Deadman has a vision of Jaime shaking hands with Maxwell Lord, who is holding a gun behind his back.
 Jaime informs Static that he plans to briefly leave to visit his family, fearing what would happen if he were to die without saying goodbye.
 Shortly after arriving home, Jaime and his family are attacked by a squad of OMACs.
 Jaime repels the OMACs, but is accidentally sucked into a teleportation rift that they created.
 The heroes end up in Russia, where Jaime learns of Lord and his attempt to make the world forget he ever existed.
 He agrees to help the former Justice League members bring Lord to justice.